Most ceiling fan remotes on the market today follow the same reset procedure. First, you start by turning the fan off using its remote control.

 Your first option is to get a replacement from the store or manufacturer that sold you the fan.
 If it’s still under warranty and you didn’t damage the remote, you can probably get a replacement free of charge.

 But if your fan is no longer under warranty and you don’t feel like paying for an original replacement remote, you have another option.
-You could always buy a universal ceiling fan remote instead.
-These are cheap, compatible with most ceiling fans, and you can usually get them online pretty quickly.
+You could always buy a universal ceiling fan remote kit instead.

 If you own a ceiling fan that also has a built-in light, there may come a time when you face an unusual problem.
 Sometimes, your fan might’ve stopped working, yet the light on it still functions perfectly well.